 The tower was a landmark of East Germany, designed to display the might of communism.

-The Observation Deck is 203m above Berlin, where you can have a drink in the highest bar in Berlin while enjoying a breathtaking view.
+The Observation Deck is 203m above Berlin, where you can drink in the highest bar in Berlin while enjoying a breathtaking view.

 19- Mercedes Benz Museum